Our Commitment to Genuine Products

-Gollihur Music has a 20-plus-year working relationship with both Pirastro and the sole factory-authorized Thomastik US Distributor, and I have confirmed that there are some people/shops/online marketplaces selling those strings (among other strings and products) who are "getting around" the system, even though they might boldly say otherwise on their websites.
-But think of it this way: when there's exactly ONE authorized distributor in the USA, and you have a friendly enough working relationship with that distributor to suss out that they refuse to sell to that company (for their own reasons), there's no other way to look at it - the company in question can only getting their strings through unauthorized sources.
+Gollihur Music has a 20-plus-year working relationship with both Pirastro and the sole factory-authorized Thomastik US Distributor.
+From discussions with my suppliers, I have confirmed that there are some people/shops/online marketplaces selling those strings (among other strings and products) who are "getting around" the system, even though they might boldly say otherwise on their websites.
+But it's simple math: when there's exactly ONE authorized distributor in the USA, and you have a friendly enough working relationship with that distributor to suss out that they refuse to sell to that company (for their own reasons), there's no other way to look at it - the company in question can only getting their strings through unauthorized sources.

 Look, I know where I could get strings at big discounts -- I've been regularly approached by other distribution companies, offering lower wholesale pricing on some of the strings I carry.
 The idea that I could provide discounted pricing to my customers on those products is appealing, sure - but are they genuine?
-Were they intended for a different market?
-Why are they cheaper, when the main distributor buys a MUCH larger quantity than your two-bit operation?
+Were they intended for a different market, elsewhere in the world?
+How are they able to be supplied more cheaply, when the main distributor buys a MUCH larger quantity than your two-bit operation?
 When I ask them where those strings are coming from, they will not -- or cannot -- tell me.

 That's all I need to know.
 Ya know?